Piloting a community-based childcare service

 Conclusion

 Leading innovative efforts in a public sector is a long and complex journey.
-Having a strong alignment with top management and key stakeholders is a key ingredient in a ridid structures that are resistant to change.
+Having a strong alignment with top management and key stakeholders is an important ingredient in rigid structures that are resistant to change.